Wallowa County, Oregon

 Wallowa County (/wəˈlaʊwə/) is the northeasternmost county in the U.S. state of Oregon.
-As of the 2020 census, the population was 7,391, making it Oregon's fifth-least populous county.
+As of the 2020 census, its population was 7,391, making it Oregon's fifth-least populous county.
 Its county seat is Enterprise.
 According to Oregon Geographic Names, the origins of the county's name are uncertain, with the most likely explanation being it is derived from the Nez Perce term for a structure of stakes (a weir) used in fishing.
 An alternative explanation is that Wallowa is derived from a Nez Perce word for "winding water".
 The journals of Lewis and Clark Expedition record the name of the Wallowa River as Wil-le-wah.

 Wallowa County is part of the eight-county definition of Eastern Oregon.

 History

 In 1871, the first white settlers came to the area, crossing the mountains in search of livestock feed in the Wallowa Valley.
 The county was established on February 11, 1887, from the eastern portion of Union County.
 Boundary changes occurred with Union County in 1890, 1900, and 1915.